DOUGLAS MARTIN VOCAL COACH

-Covid-19 has reminded me what is most important in my work - to release the body, and to redirect the voice of judgment to imagination, and musical values at hand.
+The Covid pandemic gave me an opportunity to rediscover the importance of breath, the release the body, and to redirect the voice of judgment to imagination, and musical values at hand.

 "Learning how to surrender to the breath, to the great mystery of life, how to escape the prison of constant thought, and how to find the inner freedom and vulnerability to music and poetry is extremely freeing and fascinating.
 It can allow one to express one's deepest feelings and greatest truth and beauty."
 Tom Krause (Finnish Bass-Baritone 1934-2013)